 I came upon a reference to this book at the Cruising Association’s marine library in London’s Limehouse.
 It was in a pilot for the Red Sea and it has taken me until now to find a copy.
 It was worth the wait.

-Tintin and Malto Cortes were influenced by Henry de Monfried, an adventurer and later a prolific writer, and it was great to discover one of their original sources.
+Tintin and Malto Cortes were influenced by Henry de Monfried, an adventurer sailor and later a prolific writer.
+It was great to discover one of their original sources.

 A warm story teller, illuminating a reality of — as yet! — not fully exploited potential, which he strode in the best tradition of Sinbad the Sailor; utterly captivating.